shmoergh/moduleur/modules/03-sidechain-mixer/README.md

 - You need to build one from the above options to make the sidechain compressor work.
 - Option 1 is the recommended option to build, but feel free to experiment with Option 2 too.
 - If you're more interested how the above options work, examine the Core circuit
+- **R3 is 20kΩ on the UI board, however we found that simply shorting it makes the circuit work more reliably (essentially absolutely turning off compression)**

 ### Tuning